How to Write a Scholarship Motivation Letter

 Tailor Your Motivation Letter to Fit the Scholarship

-Furthermore, you need to establish why you deserve this application more than other applicants.
+You also need to establish why you deserve this application more than other applicants.
 What specific experiences do you have now that set you apart from the rest?
 What specific plans do you have that will address a current issue in the world?
-Even if you have limited knowledge about the issue at this time, use that to your advantage.
-Explain how you could thrive during your additional education efforts and ultimately solve even more problems in the future.
+Even if you currently have limited knowledge about the issue, use that to your advantage.
+Explain how you could thrive with more education and solve even more problems in the future.

 The Structure of a Scholarship Motivation Letter

-Scholarship motivation letters vary by award, but they usually consist of these elements:
+Scholarship motivation letters vary by award, but they usually consist of three elements:

-- A section explaining any work-related experience you have, including paid and unpaid internships.
-This should show the growth of your career in chronological order and suggest where your profession will go with continued education
+Your first body paragraph should include any work-related experience you have.
+This can include both paid and unpaid internships.
+You should show the growth of your career in chronological order.
+Finally, suggest where your professional will go with continued education.

-- A section explaining what you hope to gain from your education – what problems you aim to solve or uncover
+Your second body paragraph should explain what you hope to gain from your education.
+Think of which problems you aim to solve or uncover.

-- A conclusion that re-emphasizes why you are a good candidate for the scholarship
+Finally, your conclusion should re-emphasize why you are a good candidate for the scholarship.

 What NOT to Include When Writing a Scholarship Motivation Letter

 Your scholarship motivation letter should be well-written with no grammar or spelling errors.
-It should be created with a professional tone using advanced phrasing (no slang or colloquialisms).
-As we mentioned above, you must provide specific examples about your past, present and future, not vague generalizations.
+Use a professional tone and advanced phrasing (no slang or colloquialisms).
+Provide specific examples about your past, present and future.
+Stay away from vague generalizations.
 Vagueness suggests a lack of care or knowledge, neither of which are impressive to a scholarship review committee.